How to use the OAuth implicit flow and its differences with the OAuth code flow.

 expires_inExpiration in secondsyesThe time to live of the access token in seconds

-scopeSpace separated stringnoIf not present the requested scopes where issued.
+scopeSpace separated stringnoIf not present the requested scopes were issued.
 If present the issued scopes may differ from the requested scopes.

 token_typeBearer or other token typeyesDescribes how the token can be used.
 Most commonly Bearer token usage.

-Prefer the Code Flow
+Replacing the Implicit Flow

 Join our Newsletter